-When using the SPI port interface, the user can place the ADC in power-down or standby modes.
-Standby mode allows the user to keep the internal reference circuitry powered when faster wake-up times are required.
-See the Memory Map section for more details.
+When using the SPI port interface, the user can place the ADC in power-down mode or standby mode.
+Standby mode allows the user to keep the internal reference circuitry powered when faster wake-up times are required (see the Memory Map section).